n0mi1k/apk2url/README.md

 apk2url easily extracts URL and IP endpoints from an APK file and performs filtering into a .txt output.
 This is suitable for information gathering by the red team, penetration testers and developers to quickly identify endpoints associated with an application.

-**NOTE: Why use apk2url?** When compared with APKleaks, MobSF and AppInfoScanner, apk2url identifies a significantly higher number of endpoints.
-It provides **comprehensive information, with IPs, URLs, Interesting URL paths with the option to display the source file where it was found in the APK.**
+**NOTE: Why use apk2url?** When compared with APKleaks, MobSF and AppInfoScanner, apk2url identifies a significantly higher number of endpoints with additional features.

+## Features
+- (sub)domain enumeration : Find unique domains and subdomains
+- URL + URI Path Finder : Finds interesting URLs with paths and GET params
+- IP Address finder : Finds IP addresses
+- Log endpoint source : See filename within APK where endpoints were discovered
+- Easy to install : Easy installation, run on the fly

 ## Running apk2url
 **NOTE:** apk2url requires apktool and jadx which can be easily installed with `apt`.
 Please refer to the dependencies section.